Security and Crime Science (2018)

 Prescriptions for the PGDip(SCS) and MSCS

-The compulsory papers for the Master of Security and Crime Science degree are ISCS501, ISCS502, POLS505, SCIE501 or other approved research methods paper, STAT501, and the 60 point dissertation ISCS592.
+Unless a student is approved to take ISCS594, the compulsory papers for the Master of Security and Crime Science degree are ISCS501, ISCS502, IRSST505, MAOR518, PSYC544 and the 60 point dissertation ISCS592.

 To complete a PGDip(SCS), students will need to complete 120 points at 500 level consisting of the papers prescribed for the 180 point Master of Security and Crime Science with the exception of the 60 point dissertation.

 Students enrolled in a 180 point Master of Security and Crime Science will take the compulsory papers and another 45 points of papers from those prescribed in the Security and Crime Science entry in the University of Waikato Catalogue of Papers.

 Depending on their previous study, students who have an honours degree or a postgraduate diploma may be given a waiver on 15 points of the compulsory taught papers required for the Master of Security and Crime Science.